zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

             physical-layout = <&physical_layout2>;
             positions = <...>; // List of positions to map
         };
-        // Additonal layout child nodes
+        // Additional layout child nodes
     };
 };
 ```

 A child node is defined for every layout the keyboard can have.
-The `positions` properties each contain an array of indicies, which are used to refer to keys in the `keys` array of their corresponding physical layout.
+The `positions` properties each contain an array of indices, which are used to refer to keys in the `keys` array of their corresponding physical layout.
 A `0` in the `positions` property refers to the first key in the `keys` array, a `1` refers to the second, and so on.

 When switching from one layout to another, say from layout 1 to layout 2, the _orderings_ found in the `positions` arrays are used.
 The first key in the `positions` array of layout 2 is given the binding assigned to the first key in the `positions` array of layout 1, the second key in the `positions` array of layout 2 is given the binding assigned to the second key in the `positions` array of layout 1, and so on.

 The position map should be marked as `complete` if all desired binding transfers are defined within it.
 Otherwise, [ZMK Studio](../../features/studio.md) will continue to automatically determine assignments for keys not listed in the position map.
-See ['Example non-complete position map'](#example-non-complete-position-map) for an example of how this could be useful.
+See [this example non-complete position map](#example-non-complete-position-map) for why this could be useful.

 See also the [configuration section on position maps](../../config/layout.md#physical-layout-position-map).